-Some legal experts with military experienced said the same thing about how a potential military candidate conducted his or her self through this bad time would speak loudly during military recruitment.
-These experts also stated that comments by the judge, verbally or written, if possible, would also have heavy weight for or against the recruit.
+Some legal experts with military-experienced said the same thing about how a potential military candidate conducted himself or herself through this bad time would speak loudly during military recruitment.
+These experts also stated that comments by the judge, verbally or written, if possible, would also have heavyweight for or against the recruit.

 But, here is something that was subtle, only pointed out by a few experts and people who experienced it.
 If there is probation, the recruit will not be accepted until that probation is completed.
 Also, if this probation is reduced so that the person can be recruited by the service sooner, it automatically disqualifies that person from being recruited.
 Apparently, in some instances, an arrangement can be worked out between the military and the person’s parole officer, but there was no clear information on this, just that some people had experienced this.